Straight Up Paula!: Background

 On July 9, 2018, it was announced that Abdul would go on tour to celebrate the 30th anniversary of her debut album, Forever Your Girl (1988).
 Ticket sales started four days after the announcement.
 The singer said that "It's been decades since I've done my own tour, but I had a great taste of what it's like being on the road last summer with the New Kids on the Block and Boyz II Men, and had a great time.
 It was just a real warm welcome and [it reminded me] of how it felt like when I was on the road constantly years and years ago".

 Critical reception

 The tour received positive reviews throughout its run.
 Debra L. Rothenburg of Infocus Visions gave a positive review of the Staten Island show stating “Ms. Abdul at age 56 is a bundle of energy and she sings and dances and owns the stage the same as she did over 25 years ago.”
 Shaun Astor of Tahoe Onstage gave a positive review of the Reno show stating “Paula did exactly what she explained she had done throughout her career: persevered.
 And when it was all over, she stepped out of the spotlight and left a room full of people with ecstatic smiles on their faces.”
 Eileen Shapiro of Get Out gave a positive review of the show in Englewood, stating “The visual cascade was extraordinary, sequentially fascinating and vibrant.”

-Incidents

-During the Biloxi show, while performing "The Promise of a New Day," Abdul fell head first off the stage.